 Step 5.
 Type the command line chkdsk c: /f and hit Enter.

-If this don't work, type chkdsk C: /f /x /r and hit Enter.
-(Replace "c" with the drive letter of the volume you want to check).
+If the command above doesn't work, type `chkdsk C: /f /x /r` and press Enter, replacing "C" with the drive letter of the volume you want to check.

-If the above five methods above all failed to fix the error "Unable to Reset PC.
-A required drive partition is missing.", your last choice is to restore your system to an earlier point.
+If the above methods failed to fix the error "Unable to Reset PC.
+A required drive partition is missing.", your last resort is to restore your system to an earlier point in time.
+This can often resolve issues caused by recent changes or software updates.
+To do this, you can use the System Restore feature in the Control Panel, or use a third-party backup and recovery software like Qiling Backup.

 Step 1.
 Insert Windows installation USB and resart PC.